Dannyyy101/cognitive-lab/README.md

-# Studyport
+# Cognitive Lab

-Studyport is a modular learning platform designed to support various types of exercises and subjects.
+Cognitive Lab is a modular learning platform designed to support various types of exercises and subjects.

 ## Features
 - **Subjects**: Organizes topics into hierarchical structures, each containing related exercises.